exfinium/socialmarket/README.md

 # social market

-Market regulated social network project.
+Market regulated social network project where the ranking mechanism is based on giving tangible value.

 ## Principles
 ### Meaningful communication